-A significant insertion in the bill is the new provision that addresses situations where a loss is caused by both a covered risk and a specifically excluded risk.
-It states that if the covered risk is determined to be the efficient proximate cause of the loss, the insurance contract must provide coverage for that loss.
-Conversely, if the covered risk is only a remote cause, the loss will not be covered.
+A significant new insertion in the bill is the provision that addresses losses caused by a combination of covered and specifically excluded risks.
+It states that if a covered risk is the efficient proximate cause of the loss, the insurance contract must provide coverage for that loss.
+Conversely, if the covered risk is only a remote cause of the loss, coverage will not apply.
 This change aims to enhance clarity and consumer protection in insurance coverage related to complex loss scenarios.

 Statutes affected: introduced version: 59A-18-17